SolidLabResearch/Challenges/reports/template.md

 <!--
 Fill in the challenge number below.
-Fill in the scenario number belos if applicable.
+Fill in the scenario number below if applicable.
 -->

 The corresponding challenge is [#??](https://github.com/SolidLabResearch/Challenges/issues/??),